-Tuberous Sclerosis Complex New Zealand is a registered charity.
+Tuberous Sclerosis Complex New Zealand is a registered charity run largely by volunteers.
 We rely on your donations to provide information and support to families affected by TSC.
 Every bit of assistance helps us improve the lives of individuals and families affected by TSC.

-Visit our website or donate at www.givealittle.co.nz/org/TSCNZ www.tsc.org.nz info@tsc.org.nz
+Website: www.tsc.org.nz Email: info@tsc.org.nz